getkub/ansible_elastic/README.md

 - Combine Elastic Beats modules to create single deployment package
 - Consistent automation using Ansible rather than adhoc scripts
 - Configurations done centrally and templated using Ansible

+## Also, this repository contains many examples & patterns
+- Various documentation and Kubernetes examples
+- Pipeline examples
+- Sample Data & index patterns and filters